dotnet/csharpstandard/standard/structs.md

 #### 16.4.12.6 Method and property invocation

-A value resulting from a method invocation `e1.M(e2, ...)` has safe-context of the smallest of the following contexts:
+A value resulting from a method invocation `e1.M(e2, ...)` or property invocation `e.P` has safe-context of the smallest of the following contexts:

-- calling-method.
+- caller-context.
 - The safe-context of all argument expressions (including the receiver).

 A property invocation (either `get` or `set`) is treated as a method invocation of the underlying method by the above rules.

 #### 16.4.12.7 stackalloc

-The result of a stackalloc expression has safe-context of current-method.
+The result of a stackalloc expression has safe-context of function-member.

 #### 16.4.12.8 Constructor invocations